Bateyjosue/thegym-playground-notes/Professional Skills/Best Practices.md

-1. Apply Early Returns
+1. **Apply Early Returns**
-in the case that you checking for the user, and you want to know if a user in admin or not, before checking of a user is whether admin or not use early return to check if first of the user exist.
+in the case that you checking for the user, and you want to know if a user in admin or not, before checking of a user is whether admin or not use ==early return== to check if first of the user exist.

-2. Utilize Array Methods and Higher-Order Functions the point here is to the readability and the expressivity of code, this can reduce the number of lines and decrease nested blocks
+2. **Utilize Array Methods and Higher-Order Functions** the point here is to the readability and the expressivity of code, this can reduce the number of lines and decrease nested blocks

 3. Splitting Long Lines
 4. Use Unicorn Linter
 5. Extract Reusable Code